 Compartment 12 is the southwestern one of four parcels (commonly called "lozenges") bordered by the former runway and taxiways.
 The lozenges form four similarly sized, long linear sections, all of which are very rich in flora, containing national and Berkshire rarities.

-The compartment dips gently from north to south and, like compartment 11, has distinct bands of vegetation conforming to the typography, also containing extensive areas of gorse, heath and acid and neutral grassland.
+The compartment dips gently from north to south and, like compartment 11, has distinct bands of vegetation conforming to the topography, also containing extensive areas of gorse, heath and acid and neutral grassland.
 The total area of this compartment is 19.6 ha.

 Neutral grassland occurs as narrow strips predominantly bordering the south side of the compartment and reveals green-winged orchid and autumn ladies tresses, both uncommon in Berkshire, as well as early purple orchid.